One Room Challenge Week 2 – DIY Closet Built-In

 Once this was done, I put my box together.
 First, I marked where my divider would go and drew a line down the back piece to line up that piece later on.
 I did this in Rainie’s room so that I didn’t have to carry the entire box upstairs.
 Then, I used my Kreg Pocket Hole Jig to make pocket holes along the side pieces and divider ( about 6 holes per piece).
 Then, I used a square and my foot to hold each side piece onto the back and screw it in (.
 I’d slide the square down with my foot as a block on the opposite side for pressure.
 This helped keep the two pieces perfectly square.
 I repeated this step for the other side.

 I whipped out my fancy corner clamp for the next step.
-I made three pocket holes on the top and bottom pieces, and then used the clamp to hold each corner into position while screwing them onto the box.
+First, I made three pocket holes on the top and bottom pieces, and then used the clamp to hold each corner into position while screwing them onto the box.
 Then, I lined up my divider with my marked line, and screwed into my pocket holes while also using the square and my foot.
 And my box was ready to be installed!

 I placed the box onto my base in the closet and screwed it into the base and the wall to secure it (2 1/2 in construction screws).
 Once it was secure I then began measuring for my shelving placement.
 I knew that I wanted about 9 shelves that ran symmetrically across both side of the unit.
 I took the entire height of the inside of the box (90 1/2 in) and subtracted the width of 9, 3/4 in shelves (6 3/4) and then divided that number by 9.
 This told me that my shelves need to be 9 1/3 inches apart.